s-leirbag/oll-trainer/README.md

 ## To-do

+- Customize colors
+- Improve code
+- Turn training elements into components not just functions
+- Improve layout
-Customize colors, improve code, turn training elements into components not just functions, improve layout, eventually change to use something like mui
+- Eventually change to use something like mui

 ## Credits